danielabar/meblog/src/markdown/the-code-adjacent-superpowers-of-ai.md

 - For the architecture work: the iterative journey from a first experiment (server-rendering just the navigation bar) to discovering that server-rendered links break SPA routing, to building a bridge layer, to the final "shell" pattern.
 Each phase had its own ticket and commits showing the progression.

 Claude cross-referenced all of this against the SR&ED eligibility framework and produced a document with the technological uncertainty, evidence of systematic investigation, and advancements achieved.
-It even pulled relevant open source issue threads from the gem's GitHub repository to demonstrate that the performance limitations were acknowledged but unresolved.
+It even pulled relevant open source issue threads from the search gem's GitHub repository to demonstrate that the performance limitations were acknowledged but unresolved.

-What would have been days of archaeological work — re-reading old commits, reconstructing the timeline of what I tried and why, translating it into SR&ED language — became an afternoon of reviewing and validating what the assistant produced.
+What would have been days of archaeological work — re-reading old commits, reconstructing the timeline of what I tried and why, translating it into SR&ED language — became an afternoon of reviewing and validating what the AI assistant produced.

 ## Beyond Code Generation